Innoactive/Hub-Tutorial-Unity-Project/README.md

 After making sure all default actions are working, let's take care of customizing the context menu.
 Open up the _FlashlightContextMenu_ script and go through the ToDo's.
 Notice that the menu inherits _IContextMenuAction_ and has a priority field.
 The priority defines the position of the action within the menu.

 The desired look are two new added buttons with the default design.
-One button to increase and one to decrease the spread angle of the light.
+One button to increase and one to decrease the spread angle of the light, you can use the icons we provided in ```Assets > Resources > Icons``` and call the buttons _Decrease Spread_ and _Increase Spread_.
 Additionally, the spread angle should be capped at a maximum and minimum value.

 Finally, add the script to the flashlight object.